BrianFarnhill/AWSDeveloperEnvironment/README.md

 ### (Optional) Install fonts used in default terminal configuration

-If you are planning to use the web browser based verison of VS Code, the config that is pushed specifies that it will use the Meslo font family (as recommeneded by the PowerLevel10k them in zsh).
-It's recommended to install and use that font on the machine you will run your web browser from.
+The default configuration of this instance uses [PowerLevel10k](https://github.com/romkatv/powerlevel10k) as the theme for ZShell.
+The recommended font family for this is Meslo, and this  is also configured to be the default font used by the terminal in the web hosted VSCode installation.
+It's recommended to install and use that font with this deployment regardless of how you plan to connect to VSCode.

 [Installing Meslo font for PowerLevel10k](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k)